AmimerNabil/codejam2022/readme.md

 We are proud that we were able to control our emotions and not break any monitors from the rage inducing failed codes.

 More seriously, the hardest moments of the project led to the greatest feelings of accomplishment once they were completed.
 The nine hours spent on the code for the dropbox were brutal, but through the hard work, we were able to understand how to get a .pdf file uploaded on our website with the help of a server (node.js).

+We also believe that the front-end work of our website was done very well.
+Our team member who took care of the front-end did not have any experience with web development, and still managed to design a very appealing page.

 ### **WHAT'S NEXT FOR SAVE THE DATE**
 Our biggest priority for the future of our project is to make it read and export dates from all different formatting options.
 Eventually, we want to be able to read from any kind of file.
 We want to be able to share this application with the public and offer a real service.
 Eventually, we want to make our own calendar website without having to rely on Google Calendar and the API associated with it.